Aaron98990/ways-of-the-game/goals.md

 ## Goal signal

 _Law 5.6 - Referee signals_ does not offer a signal for a goal or a kickoff.
 The unofficial but common signal is to point to the center circle where the kickoff will restart play.
-I make no signal.
-The Guidelines for Match Officials recommends a whistle for a goal only when the ball appears still to be in play.
+Personally, I make no hand signal. _The Guidelines for Match Officials_ recommends a whistle for a goal only when the ball appears still to be in play.

-_Law 6.6 - Assistant referee signals_ does not offer a signal for a goal or kickoff but the Guidelines for Match Officials offers guidance.
+_Law 6.6 - Assistant referee signals_ does not offer a signal for a goal or kickoff but _The Guidelines for Match Officials_ offers guidance.

 > **Goal/no goal**
 >